What is the pelvic floor?

 - Fistulas: an abnormal hole between the vagina and rectum (rectovaginal), vagina and urethra (urethrovaginal), or vagina and the bladder (vesicovaginal)

 What Kind of Training Does a Urogynecologist Have?

 Urogynecologists are physicians who have completed medical school and a residency in Obstetrics and Gynecology or Urology.
 These physicians become specialists with additional years of fellowship training and certification in Female Pelvic Medicine and Reconstructive Surgery.
 The training consists of providing expertise in the evaluation, diagnosis, and treatment of conditions that affect the muscles and connective tissue of the female pelvic organs.
 These physicians are also knowledgeable about the latest research in the field pertaining to these conditions.

 What Treatments and Services are available?

 A urogynecologist can recommend a variety of therapies to cure or relieve symptoms of pelvic floor disorders.
-You should choose the one that works best for you, your lifestyle and meets your goals.
+Your urogynecologist can help you choose the one that works best for you and your lifestyle.